- With 1,267 career points, ranks No. 1 on the all-time franchise scoring list, having surpassed K Ryan Longwell (1,054) in 2015 in Week 2.

 - Reached the 1,000-point mark for his career in his 124th career game (Week 13 vs. New England in 2014), making him the third fastest to 1,000 points in NFL history (Gostkowski, 119; Gino Cappelletti, 121).

-- Holds the top four single-season point totals without a TD in franchise annals.
+- Has posted the top four single-season point totals without a TD in franchise annals.

 - Made at least one FG in 17 consecutive regular-season games from 2013-14, the longest streak in team history.